Krish1908/Staunch-DevOps/README.md

 # Staunch - Cloud & DevOps
-This documentation explains my role and contributions as a Cloud & DevOps Engineer at Staunch, where I designed and implemented CI/CD pipelines for multiple internal projects using GitHub Actions and VM-based deployments.
+This documentation explains my role and contributions as a Cloud & DevOps Engineer at Staunch, where I designed and implemented CI/CD pipelines for multiple projects using GitHub Actions and VM-based deployments.

 ## Overview
 - Developed automated CI/CD pipelines for various projects at Staunch.